k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 [Click for more information about Fabric Architecture overview.](/articles/02_fabric_architecture/01_fabric_architecture_overview.md)

 Starting from V7.2, the [system_db] section has been added to the config.ini and it holds the System DB settings.
 By default, it is set to Cassandra.
-When it is required to switch to either SQLite or PostgreSQL, the default settings of this section should be updated.
+When a switch to either SQLite or PostgreSQL is required, the default settings of this section should be updated.

 When switching to a non-Cassandra System DB, the `SERVER_AUTHENTICATOR` config parameter's value shall also be changed from its default value 'cassandra' to 'fabric'.
 For more information about `SERVER_AUTHENTICATOR` config options read [here](/articles/26_fabric_security/13_user_IAM_configiration.md#server_authenticator-configuration).